hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 ---
 title: "Agents Are Files"
-description: "Treat an agent's changeable behavior as files.
-Let another agent edit and test new versions under host-owned checks."
+description: "Keep an agent's behavior in editable files, separate from the application that runs it.
+Then let another agent edit and test new versions against tests it cannot change."
 date: 2026-09-21
 featured: true
 tags: ["agents", "engineering", "open-source", "python"]